vipul260191/hello-cd/README.md

 ## About hellocd app

-This is a demo app created as part of the Continuous Delivery Course.
+oThis is a demo app created as part of the Continuous Delivery Course.